 Furthermore, the Texas Department of Transportation (TxDOT) could be named as the defendant in your case when the roads themselves were hazardous.
 If you were injured because of an unsecured construction zone, large pothole, broken traffic light, or missing street lamp or sign, you may be able to bring a claim against TxDOT under the Texas Tort Claims Act.

-Despite the fact that pursuing a car accident claim is sure to be overwhelming, remember that it will be worthwhile when you are able to walk away with the compensation you deserve.
+Despite the fact that pursuing a vehicle accident claim is sure to be overwhelming, remember that it will be worthwhile when you are able to walk away with the compensation you deserve.

 It’s critical to the outcome of your case that you go into great detail about the damages you’ve experienced as a result of your injuries.
 Your lawyer will be responsible for making sure that each and every way your life has been affected by the collision is considered when calculating the value of your claim.

-Some of the most frequently sought damages in car accident claims include the following:
+Some of the most frequently sought damages in vehicle accident claims include the following:

 Each of these losses will be categorized as economic, meaning they impacted your finances, or non-economic, meaning they impacted your lifestyle.
 This is important because these classifications will ultimately help establish how much your total damages are worth.